Everest Base Camp Trek

 Weather plays an important role for having an enjoyable trek in the Himalayas without the view of the snowy peak the trek can be a bit incomplete.
 So, choosing the right season can make your trip an enjoyable one.

-Though the trek can be done almost throughout the year with the exception in the Monsoon season but to enjoy the trek fully the ideal time is autumn between mid-October till mid-December where most of the time you can have blue sky with unobstructed view of the lofty Himalayas.
+Though the Everest Base Camp trek can be done almost throughout the year with the exception in the Monsoon season but to enjoy the trek fully the ideal time for Everest Base Camp trek is autumn between mid-October till mid-December where most of the time you can have blue sky with unobstructed view of the lofty Himalayas.
 The trek also becomes pleasant as it is not too hot but in November the weather starts to become colder.

 Springtime between mid-March till end of April is another good time to trek in the Himalayas.
 But during this time the weather can be a bit hazy and sometimes you can have rain.
 But since the weather pattern is changing it’s hard to be precise, we just must count on our luck as well.